microsoft/Trieste/samples/verona/readme.md

 # Todo

-LLVM literals
+LLVM lowering
 - allow llvm signatures
 - turn off refcounting in all functions with llvm signatures
-- handle llvm literal application
+  - no partial application or default args

-LLVM lowering
 - `new`
 - `copy` and `drop` on `Ptr` and `Ref[T]`
-- function lookup
+- dynamic function lookup
   - Ptr, Ref[T], primitive types
-- `Weak[T]`?
 - region types, cowns, `when`

 autocreate ignores field initializers if there's already a `create` method. this seems wrong.